otaviolsantana/solvate/README.md

 	- Inclusion of resources for deleting clusters before and after optimization.
  	- Bug fixes...

+* _Solvate Suite 2025.07_ (Coming soon...)

+	- Inclusion of a feature in GMDFF for running Q-Force with user-customized parameters.
+ 	- Bug fixes...

 **CITATION**

 If you use _Solvate Suite_, please cite: